 We collect personal data that you provide to us in the following ways:

 - When you communicate with us through the Website: we collect personal data when you provide it to us through communications via our Website.
-This includes where you “Get in Touch” with us via our Website.
+This includes where you “Contact” us via our Website.